Modular affine Hecke category and regular unipotent centralizer: Introduction

 \subsection{Contents}

-In Section~\ref{sec:preliminaries} we prove some preliminary results on centralizers of regular unipotent elements in reductive groups; in particular we study when this group scheme is smooth, and provide a general criterion on subgroup schemes of such centralizers that will be used to prove statement~\eqref{it:intro-H-Zu} from~\S\ref{ss:intro-strategy}.
+In Section~\ref{sec:preliminaries} we recall properties of centralizers of regular unipotent elements in reductive groups, and provide a general criterion on subgroup schemes of such centralizers that will be used to prove statement~\eqref{it:intro-H-Zu} from~\S\ref{ss:intro-strategy}.
 In Section~\ref{sec:reconstructing} we prove a slight extension of the general lemma from~\cite{bez} alluded to in~\S\ref{ss:intro-strategy}.
 Section~\ref{sec:Satake} provides a reminder on the geometric Satake equivalence and Gaitsgory's central functor.
 In Section~\ref{sec:regular-quotient} we state our main result more precisely, and explain the construction of $\su$ and $H$.
 In Section~\ref{sec:regularity} we prove statement~\eqref{it:u-reg} from~\S\ref{ss:intro-strategy}.
-In Section~\ref{sec:asp-IW} we introduce the category of Iwahori-Whittaker perverse sheaves on $\Fl_G$, and explain the relation with $\sfP_\Iw$ and $\sfP_\Iw^0$.
+In Section~\ref{sec:asp-IW} we introduce the category of Iwahori--Whittaker perverse sheaves on $\Fl_G$, and explain the relation with $\sfP_{\Iw,\Iw}$ and $\sfP_{\Iw,\Iw}^0$.
 In Section~\ref{sec:central-tilting} we prove that the images of certain central sheaves in the category of Iwahori--Whittaker perverse sheaves are tilting.
 Finally, in Section~\ref{sec:proof-main} we use this to prove statements~\eqref{it:intro-tP-P} and~\eqref{it:intro-H-Zu} from~\S\ref{ss:intro-strategy}, and thus complete the proof of our main result.